kovidgoyal/kitty/docs/desktop-notifications.rst

     a=-focus

-Complete specification of all the metadata keys is in the table below.
+Complete specification of all the metadata keys is in the :ref:`table below <keys_in_notificatons_protocol>`.
 If a terminal emulator encounters a key in the metadata it does not understand, the key *must* be ignored, to allow for future extensibility of this escape code.
 Similarly if values for known keys are unknown, the terminal emulator *should* either ignore the entire escape code or perform a best guess effort to display it based on what it does understand.

 Being informed when a notification is closed